w3c/guide/process/charter.md

 - Any substantive changes from the charter that was reviewed.
 Note: In case of charter renewal, it is useful to include a [HTML diff](https://services.w3.org/htmldiff) between the approved and previous charters.
 - A link to the group's public home page.
 - A link to a page with information about the mechanism used to join the group (e.g., a URI to the "join" page for a group under the W3C Patent Policy).
-- Name and contact information for the Team Contact(s).
+- Name and contact information for the Staff Contact(s).
 - AC review results of the proposed charter.
 - If applicable, the rationale for approving the group despite objections, or despite the fact it did not receive reviews [from at least 5% of the Membership](#review_threshold).